 Essentially, there's a venn diagram with you in the circle on one side and your clients in the circle on the other - your brand voice is in the overlap between the circles.

-If you could use a fresh pair of eyes to evaluate how consistent your brand voice is across your website, social media and newsletter, you might be interested in finding out more about my Strategy Sessions, which you can do right here.
+If you could use a fresh pair of eyes to evaluate how consistent your brand voice is across your website, social media and newsletter, you might be interested in finding out more about my Solve One Thing sessions, which you can do right here.